fdupoux/molibackup/README.md

 In the current version, this program provides features for creating and managing snapshots of EBS volumes in AWS (Amazon Web Services).
-It is able to find all volumes attached to either one specific instance or all instances which have a particular tag, create a snapshot of each volume, and then delete snapshots of these volumes after a retention period.
+It is able to find all volumes attached to either one specific instance or all instances which have particular tags, create a snapshot of each volume, and then delete snapshots of these volumes after a retention period.

+## Documentation
+The documentation for this program, and the configuration details in particular are subject to change over time.
+Please make sure you are reading the version of the documentation that corresponds to the version of the program you are using.
+You can find the documentation for any version of this program by accessing tagged versions of the documentation files in the git repository: https://github.com/fdupoux/molibackup

 ## Installation
 This program is stateless, it does not require any database or state file to track